ahmadhassan7/ahmadhassan7/README.md

 </div>
 </p>

-####  I have extensive knowledge of DevOps and Data Science.
+####  I have extensive knowledge of DevOps, Data Science and IOT.
-####  I'm a Blockchain enthusiast and love to build decentralised applications.
+####  I'm a Blockchain enthusiast and I love to build decentralised applications.
 I have quite a bit experience with Solidity for Blockchain.